 - Restricted activity and/or rest

 - Hot and cold packs

 - Wearing of a back or neck brace

 - Low-impact exercises like walking or swimming

 - Deep tissue massage

 In some cases, patients may not respond to conservative treatments.
-Fortunately, there are other options available for pain relief including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-With a quicker recuperation period than other treatments like open-back surgery, our advanced procedures can get you on your way to active lifestyle in no time!
-Contact us today for a free MRI or CT scan review, and to receive more information about our revolutionary outpatient procedures and outstanding care for our patients.
+However, there are other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
+With a quicker recuperation period than other treatments like open-back surgery, our advanced procedures can help you reclaim your life.
+Contact us today for a free review of your MRI or CT scan, and to receive more information about our minimally invasive outpatient procedures and the outstanding care we provide our patients.